 Frequently Asked Questions

-What makes this different from regular chia seed drinks?
+What makes this different from plain chia water?

 Bariatric Seed Trick Recipe